s-hamann/ansible-iptables/README.md

 Notes:
 * Suffixes can be completely arbitrary but an `_` needs to be between the original list name and the suffix.
 * The resulting lists are lexicographically ordered by the suffix name.
+* If the "base" variable (without a suffix) is defined, the respective suffixed variables are ignored.

 License
 -------